Mzaar Kfardebian: Skiing area

-On the top of Mzaar slope, upon exiting the chairlift, there is a view over the Bekaa Valley, Mount Hermon of the Anti-Lebanon and other peaks like Zaarour, Laqlouq and the Cedars.
-Coastal towns and the capital Beirut can be seen on clear days.

 The peaks of the Mzaar-Kfardebian mountain range vary between heights of 1913 and 2465 m.
-The highest peak is Mzaar, followed by Wardeh and Jabal Dib (mountain of the wolf) Peak, offer challenges for the experienced skier or snowboarder.
+The highest peak is Mzaar, followed by Wardeh and Jabal Dib (mountain of the wolf) Peak.
 Three other peaks are well suited for beginners, and even more are adapted to skier of intermediate level.
 In addition, there are a number of cross-country trails.

 Usually, opening hours during the week is from 8am to 3:30pm but it extends until 4pm during the weekend.

-A large variety of other activities and excursions are also available.
+A variety of other activities and excursions are also available.

 Along with traditional alpine skiing, people can practice ski-doo, night skiing, snow boarding.
-Entertainment such as ski shows and fashion shows, including G-string models, are organized to promote the resort.
+Entertainment such as ski shows and fashion shows are organized to promote the resort.